What was employee turnover like at your business in 2021?

 Simply put, an employee who receives earnings from success will be more invested in that success.
 Historically, the percentage of staff that are distracted by financial worries has been suggested to be between 30-80%,1,2 with over 60%3 suggesting their financial concerns have increased since the start of the pandemic.
 The same employees admitted to being distracted by financial stress at work and more likely to choose a company that cares about their financial well-being.

 To address financial stress, begin by tutoring your employees in financial literacy: how to build and retain wealth.
 Then share the wealth.
 Instead of bonuses, offer financial compensation, like employee shared ownership programs (ESOPs).
+Does the idea of increasing salaries and benefits in the middle of the current inflationary market seems like a delicate balancing act?

 Cloud CFO Tip: Communicate the equity numbers in dollar amount terms instead of percentages.
 For example, which of the below offers seems more tangible?